slaffer-au/vx_vagrant_ansible_demo/README.md

 #### Requirements
-  1) VirtualBox, Vagrant and Ansible must already be installed on the system
+1) VirtualBox, Vagrant and Ansible must already be installed on the system.

-  2) The Cumulus VX box image must already be added to Vagrant with the name "cumulus-vx-2.5.3"
+2) The Cumulus VX box image must already be added to Vagrant with the name "cumulus-vx-2.5.3".

-  - Detailed instruction on the above processes can be found at the following Cumulus Networks User Guide
+  - Detailed instruction on the above processes can be found at the following Cumulus Networks User Guide.
     - http://docs.cumulusnetworks.com/display/VX/Using+Cumulus+VX+with+Vagrant

 3) The hypervisors public SSH key must be at ~/.ssh/id_rsa.pub

 #### Side Note